• Home

 Go to Options Then Global and Next Click Ok for Doing Power BI Field Parameter

-Step 2: Define a New Field Parameter
+Step 2: Create New Field Parameter

 You’ll have to add data to your report.
 Power BI supports a few native connectors and/or lets you manually import data.
 After your data is loaded, you’ll have to go to the Modeling tab to create new field parameters in Power BI.
 To do that, click “New parameter,” and select Fields from the drop-down.